bzerangue/Statamic-xsltransform/README.md

-# Statamic Plugin - XLSTransform
+# Statamic Plugin - XSLTransform

 ### NOTE: please fork and make this better.